peeyushsrj/peeyushsrj.github.io/about.md

 > 42 is the answer, Ask a Right Question!

 Hello, my name is Peeyush Singh and I work as a Lead Engineer at Exactspace Pvt.
-Ltd. I am a open minded human, who wants to sustain a good life, helping out people by building karma and leaving small carbon food print.
+Ltd. I am a open minded human, who wants to [sustain a good life](), [helping out people by building karma]() and [leaving small carbon foot prints]().
 I spend most of my time with my work, followed by tinkering/building cool things, friends (via call), watching sci-fi or randomly roaming across!

 📍 Jaipur, India